AtulSingh72/sort-visualizer/README.md

 This website was created as a project to better understand and visualize various college level Sorting Algorithms.
-The visualizations include the famous sorting apps such as:
+The visualizations include the famous sorting algorithms such as:
 1. Bubble Sort
 2. Merge Sort
 3. Insertion Sort